gedrutten/Portfolio/content/3644QCA/Day8.md

 Not a great photo, but a quick glimpse of the maglev train as it approaches Pudong airport, Shanghai.

 {{< figure src="/img/3644QCA/day08/IMG_4730.jpg" link="/img/3644QCA/day08/IMG_4730.jpg" >}}
 The airport terminal has an innovative roof structure similar to a wing.
-It's wrapped around a set of almost-vertical compression beams, making the roof and the wire underneath be tension elements, thereby reducing hte weight of those components and allowing for the larger spans of roofline.
+It's wrapped around a set of almost-vertical compression beams, making the roof and the wire underneath be tension elements, thereby reducing the weight of those components and allowing for the larger spans of roofline.
 The roof inside the building was the same structure, although, possibly an even wider span.

 <div class="row">
     <div class="6u 12u$(medium)">